ahuacate/pve-nas/README.md

 * NFS 4.1 exports ready for PVE hosts backend storage mounts
 * SMB 3.0 shares with access permissions set ( by User Group accounts )
 * Has a Local Domain option to set ( i.e .local, .localdomain, .home.arpa, .lan )
-* Toolbox of Easy Scripts to create or delete User accounts, perform OS upgrades and install add-on services (i.e SSMTP, ProFTP)
+* Easy Script Toolbox to create or delete User accounts, perform OS upgrades and install add-on services (i.e SSMTP, ProFTP and ZFS Cache)

 The NAS is a full turnkey installation.
 After start-up simply add your user accounts using our Easy Script toolbox.